 Algonquin real estate is some of the most expensive in Illinois, although Algonquin house values don't compare to the most expensive real estate in the U.S.

-Algonquin is a decidedly white-collar village, with fully 87.26% of the workforce employed in white-collar jobs, well above the national average.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Algonquin is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Algonquin is a village of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Algonquin who work in management occupations (16.42%), office and administrative support (13.45%), and sales jobs (13.35%).
+There are especially a lot of people living in Algonquin who work in management occupations (15.73%), office and administrative support (14.14%), and sales jobs (12.99%).

 Also of interest is that Algonquin has more people living here who work in computers and math than 95% of the places in the US.

 Telecommuters are a relatively large percentage of the workforce: 9.06% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Algonquin is a great place for families with children to consider.
 First of all, many other families with children live here, making Algonquin a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Algonquin has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Algonquin’s overall crime rate is lower than average for the country.